Born in 1932, in Spain.

 Lives and works in Mexico City, Mexico.

-In 1991, Rojo won the National Science and Arts Prize, in the Fine Arts category, and Mexico Design Award, and in 1993 he was awarded the Gold Medal for Merit in Fine Arts in Spain.
-In 1994, he was elected a member of Colegio Nacional de México (COLMEX).
+In 1993 in Spain he received the Gold Medal for Merit in Fine Arts.
+In 1994 he was elected a member of the Colegio Nacional de México (COLMEX).

-His work has been shown in numerous solo exhibitions worldwide, most notably in the US and Latin America, as well as in the major European capital cities.
-He has also taken part in international group exhibitions at the leading museums and art centers worldwide.
+His work has been presented in multiple solo exhibitions around the world, especially in the United States, Latin America and Spain, as well as in other European capitals.
+He has also participated in international group exhibitions in major museums and art centers.